2alin/openCV-Python-demos/album-transition/README.md

 ## Requirements
 1. To have openCV python library properly installed.
 2. Put all the pictures that you want to transition in a folder called 'pics' in the same parent directory than the script.
-3. There's no dimension requirement for all pictures.
-But all of them should be the same dimension, otherwise the script won't work.
+3. There's no specific dimension needed for the pictures.
+But all of them should share the same dimension, otherwise the script won't work.

 ## Highlights
 1. The script is able to recognize the pictures with extensions `.png .jpg .jpeg` and ignore all other kind of files.